Francescabazzo/mathematical-optimisation/README.md

 This project is based on methodologies inspired by the paper:

-> *"A Framework for Matching Mentees and Mentors in Technology Mentorship Programs."*
+> *Marshall, S. E., & Mohaghegh, M. (2025).
+Comparison of a rule-based heuristic and a linear programming model for assigning mentees and mentors in a women in technology mentoring programme.
+Computers & Operations Research, 107002.*